How to Fix Exception in Server Tick Loop Error in Minecraft

 Step #1: Stop the Server

 To bring your server to a halt, you can use the /stop command.
 This will end your server activities and save all the data.
-This includes worlds, chuns for the Overworld, players, etc. This command will help prevent crashes and lags.
+This command will help prevent crashes and lags.

 turning off a minecraft server